JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-02-How-Python-defaultdict-made-my-day.md

     }
 }
 ```
 Seems quite simple but what was my api response code (Json below)?
 It's only some part of structure above.
 I hope you will get the point.
 The main difference is type on dict in "tree" list.
-You can see that three is representing some folder and blob is some file.
-First thing is to filter this list, next is to know folder structure for every file (blob here), we have a "path" 🤷‍♀️.
+You can see that *three* is representing some folder and *blob* is some file.
+First thing is to filter this list, next is to know folder structure for every file (blob here), and we will use a "path" for that 🤷‍♀️.
 Let's do it simple. `` path_list = file['path'].split('/') `` .

 ```json
 {